-Forums' views should also be sought before an local authority applies to the Department of Education and Skills for an increase to the limit on central expenditure items (limits are set by the Secretary of State).
+Forums' views should also be sought before a local authority applies to the Department of Education and Skills for an increase to the limit on central expenditure items (limits are set by the Secretary of State).
 Ministers themselves are required to take the views and advice of Schools Forums into account when considering an individual local authority’s requests for amendments to their budgets.
+In June 2013 the Department for Education has published further guidance for Schools Forums, in which it specifies that all meetings should be open to the public.
+Although observers do not have an automatic right to speak, this provision allows the public to be more engaged and to scrutinise the activity of Schools Forums.